peterjc/zmk-config/README.md

 ## Split 3x5_3 aka 33333+3 Layout with 36 keys

 The QMK project uses the term `split_3x5_3` for one of their standard community layout names for the most common 36 key layouts.
-This means a symetrical split layout where each hand has three rows and five columns (the index finger gets an extra inner columm), plus three thumb keys.
+This means a symmetrical split layout where each hand has three rows and five columns (the index finger gets an extra inner columm), plus three thumb keys.